jtyranski/echo_scrape/README.md

 You can download the appropriate version of `chromedriver` from the official website: [ChromeDriver](https://developer.chrome.com/docs/chromedriver/downloads).

-Once downloaded, place the `chromedriver.exe` in the same directory as the script or specify its path in the configuration file (`config.txt`).
+Once downloaded, place the `chromedriver.exe` in the same directory as the script.

 ### Configuration (`config.txt`)